Kittisak-M/Chinook-Music-Store-Database-Analysis/README.md

    cd sakila-sqlite-analysis

 2. **Open SQLiteonline:**
-   Visit [SQLiteonline.com](https://sqliteonline.com/)and click on the red circle in the picture to [open the Sakila database](https://github.com/Kittisak-M/Sakila-Database-Analysis-with-SQLite/blob/main/sakila_db_click.png).
+   Visit [SQLiteonline.com](https://sqliteonline.com/)and click on the red circle in the picture to [open the Sakila database](https://github.com/Kittisak-M/Sakila-Database-Analysis-with-SQLite/blob/main/pictures/sakila_db_click.png).

-3. **Open the Sakila data base and import SQL cript** Open SQL script by right-click in the window bar being shown in the [picture ](https://github.com/Kittisak-M/Sakila-Database-Analysis-with-SQLite/blob/main/open_from_file.png) and import [SQL script](https://github.com/Kittisak-M/Sakila-Database-Analysis-with-SQLite/tree/main/sql_script) to SQLite server.
+3. **Open the Sakila data base and import SQL cript** Open SQL script by right-click in the window bar being shown in the [picture](https://github.com/Kittisak-M/Sakila-Database-Analysis-with-SQLite/blob/main/open_from_file.png) and

-4. **Run the script individually**
+## Queries and Analysis
+    Import [SQL script](https://github.com/Kittisak-M/Sakila-Database-Analysis-with-SQLite/tree/main/sql_script) to SQLite server by right-clicking see the analysis